Cover of Poems (Dickinson: Collected)

 GBM Assessment (Score: 8/10)

-Emily Dickinson is widely regarded as the greatest female poet in American literary history, an artist whose nearly 1,800 poems went unpublished during her lifetime yet transformed the possibilities of lyric verse.
-Her collected poems reveal a mind of extraordinary compression and originality, grappling with death, immortality, nature, and consciousness in language that feels perpetually modern.
+Emily Dickinson is recognized as the greatest female poet in American literary history, an artist whose nearly 1,800 poems went unpublished during her lifetime yet transformed the possibilities of lyric verse.
+Her collected poems reveal a mind of singular compression and originality, grappling with death, immortality, nature, and consciousness in language that feels perpetually modern.

 Dickinson lived a reclusive life in Amherst, Massachusetts, sharing her poems only in private correspondence and leaving behind fascicles that would not reach the public until after her death.
 With only ten poems published in her lifetime, the full scope of her achievement emerged gradually through successive posthumous editions that reshaped the American poetic canon.